 Required security profile permissions: External Business Unit Edit.

-There are several steps you must perform in order to use Federated Identity Management in your inContact business unitAn organization's access to segmented portions of the inContact platform..
-You need to do them in conjunction with your inContact Customer Support Representative, as this feature must be enabled by them for your business unit.
+There are several steps you must perform in order to use Federated Identity Management in your NICE inContact business unitHigh-level organizational grouping used to manage technical support, billing, and global settings for your NICE inContact environment.
+You need to do them in conjunction with your NICE inContact Customer Support Representative, as this feature must be enabled by them for your business unit.

-To enable Federated Identity Management for your business unitAn organization's access to segmented portions of the inContact platform., you must request that the Federated Identity feature be enabled by contacting your inContact Customer Support Representative.
+To enable Federated Identity Management for your business unitHigh-level organizational grouping used to manage technical support, billing, and global settings for your NICE inContact environment, you must request that the Federated Identity feature be enabled by contacting your NICE inContact Customer Support Representative.
 Once the Federated Identity Management feature is enabled for your business unit, you must upload a Security Certificate that you will use when you send the Authentication assertion from your IDP.
 To do so, follow these steps.

 Click Admin Account Settings Business Units.